DataDog/datadog-agent/docs/proposals/agent-pkg-tagset-rfc.md

    * `Factory.UnmarshalYAML(data []byte) (Tags, error)`
    * `Factory.ParseDSD(data []byte) (Tags, error)` - Parse tags in DogStatsD format (comma-separated)
  * Combination
-   * `Factory.Union(a, b Tags) *Tags` - perform a union of two Tags instances, which may contain the same tags
+   * `Factory.Union(a, b Tags) *Tags` - perform a union of two Tags instances, which may contain the same tags. *How Will This Be Used?* See "Usage Examples", below.
    * `Factory.DisjointUnion(a, b Tags) *Tags` - like Union, but with the caller promising that the sets are disjoint

 #### Builders